(last update: June 2022)

 The generous space is dominated by a large outdoor seating area and a cozy indoor part of the restaurant.

 It gets really busy in summer so even in the middle of the week you should book a table, especially if you want to catch the view of the sunset from there.

 The menu has everything you could think of – gorgeous burgers, fresh salads, delicious seafood and plenty of cocktails to flash it down with.

-Muse Cafe Kitchen Bar, Mousallas (close to the town hall in Paphos), tel.
+Contact & Location: Mousallas (close to the town hall in Paphos), tel.
 26 941951.
 Opening hours: 9.00 am to 02.00 am.
 Contact via Facebook page – here.

-2. Oniro by the Sea
+4. Oniro by the Sea

-Located just at the outskirts of lower Peyia, right next to the famous Edro III shipwreck, what used to be just a few chairs and tables where you can grab a sandwich and coffee, now became the official hot-spot for each summer.
+Located just at the outskirts of lower Peyia, right next to the famous Edro III shipwreck, what used to be just a few chairs and tables where you can grab a sandwich and coffee, now become the official hot spot for each summer.